-AMENDATORY SECTION (Amending WSR 17-01-062, filed 12/14/16, effective 1/14/17)
+- AMENDATORY SECTION (Amending WSR 17-01-062, filed 12/14/16, effective 1/14/17)

-WAC 246-290-010 Definitions, abbreviations, and acronyms.
-The definitions in this section apply throughout this chapter unless the context clearly indicates otherwise.
+WAC 246-290-010 Definitions, abbreviations, and acronyms. definitions in this section apply throughout this chapter unless the context clearly indicates otherwise.

-(1) "Acute" means posing an immediate risk to human health.

-(2) "ADD" means an average day demand.

-(3) "AG" means an air gap.

-(4) "Alternative filtration technology" means a filtration process for substantial removal of particulates (generally > 2-log Giardia lamblia cysts and \geq 2-log removal of Cryptosporidium oocysts) by other than conventional, direct, diatomaceous earth, or slow sand filtration processes.
+- (1) "Acute" means posing an immediate risk to human health. - (2) "ADD" means an average day demand. - (3) "Adverse effect" means a biological change, functional impairment, or pathologic lesion that may affect the performance of the whole organism, or reduce an organism's ability to respond to an additional environmental challenge. - (3) "AG" means an air gap. - (4) "Alternative filtration technology" means a filtration process for substantial removal of particulates (generally > 2-log Giardia lamblia cysts and ≥ 2-log removal of Cryptosporidium oocysts) by other than conventional, direct, diatomaceous earth, or slow sand filtration processes.

-(5) "Analogous treatment system" means an existing water treatment system that has unit processes and source water quality characteristics that are similar to a proposed treatment system.

-(6) "ANSI" means the American National Standards Institute.

-(7) "Approved air gap" means a physical separation between the free-flowing end of a potable water supply pipeline and the overflow rim of an open or nonpressurized receiving vessel.
+- (5) "Analogous treatment system" means an existing water treatment system that has unit processes and source water quality characteristics that are similar to a proposed treatment system. - (6) "ANSI" means the American National Standards Institute. - (7) "Approved air gap" means a physical separation between the free-flowing end of a potable water supply pipeline and the overflow rim of an open or nonpressurized receiving vessel.